tannewt/wa-law.org/bill/2021-22/hb/1320/S/README.md

 A fee may not be charged for the **filing** of a Canadian domestic violence protection order under this section.

+## Section 87
+> This section adds a new section to an existing chapter [26.55](/rcw/26_domestic_relations/26.55_uniform_recognition_and_enforcement_of_canadian_domestic_violence_protection_orders_act.md).
+Here is the [modified chapter](rcw/26_domestic_relations/26.55_uniform_recognition_and_enforcement_of_canadian_domestic_violence_protection_orders_act.md) for context.

+1. A copy of a Canadian domestic violence protection order filed with the clerk, an order granting recognition and enforcement, or an order denying recognition and enforcement under this chapter, shall be forwarded by the clerk of the court on or before the next judicial day to the law enforcement agency specified in the order.
+An order granting or denying recognition and enforcement shall be accompanied by a copy of the related Canadian domestic violence protection order.

+2. Upon receipt of the order, the law enforcement agency shall comply with the requirements of section 42 of this act.

 ## Section 88
 > This section modifies existing section [26.55.050](/rcw/26_domestic_relations/26.55_uniform_recognition_and_enforcement_of_canadian_domestic_violence_protection_orders_act.md).
 Here is the [modified chapter](rcw/26_domestic_relations/26.55_uniform_recognition_and_enforcement_of_canadian_domestic_violence_protection_orders_act.md) for context.

 The state, state agency, local governmental agency, law enforcement officer, prosecuting attorney, clerk of court, and state or local governmental official acting in an official capacity are immune from civil and criminal liability for an act or omission arising out of the **filing** or **recognition and** enforcement of a Canadian domestic violence protection order or the detention or arrest of an alleged violator of a Canadian domestic violence protection order if the act or omission was a good faith effort to comply with this chapter.

+## Section 89
+> This section adds a new section to an existing chapter [28A.225](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

+1. If any student is subject to a civil protection order, the school district and school building staff will make adjustments to the student's schedule and other modifications to the student's school environment to support compliance with court orders and maintain the student's access to education.

+2. If a student is the subject of a civil protection order that prohibits regular attendance at the student's assigned school, the school district must provide the student comparable educational services in another setting.
+In such a case, the district shall not charge tuition and must provide transportation at no cost.
+The district shall put in place any needed supports to make the transition to a new school environment successful for the student.

+3. A school district must provide notification to the parent or legal guardian of a student who is subject to a civil protection order of the modifications, accommodations, supports, and services being created or provided for the student pursuant to this section.

 ## Section 92